NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 Implementation Ⅰ

 **Arguments**
 * `sparse_embedding_files`: List[str], the sparse embedding files from which the sparse weights will be loaded.
 The number of files should equal to that of the sparse embedding layers in the model.
 There is NO default value and it should be specified by users.

-* `data_source_params`: Optional, hugectr.data.`DataSourceParams`, a struct to specify the file system and paths to use while loading the sparse models.
-If `data_source_params.use_hdfs` is set to `False`, `sparse_embedding_files` will be used as the path.
+Supported filesystems are local and HDFS (example url: `hdfs://localhost:9000:/path/to/file`).

 Implementation Ⅱ